avs-smart-screen-sdk-workshop/avs-smart-screen-sdk-workshop.github.io/_posts/2012-12-22-6-obtain-refresh-token.md

 ![code](../assets/code_circle.png)

- 1. Use a browser to navigate to [amazon.com/us/code](https://amazon.com/us/code)
+ 1. Use any browser (does NOT have to be on the Pi) to navigate to [amazon.com/us/code](https://amazon.com/us/code)
  2. Authenticate using your Amazon user credentials.
 If you aren't able to log in - try deleting all cookies or open a new tab in "guest mode" browser, then go to [amazon.com/us/code](https://amazon.com/us/code).
 You can also just go to the link from your phone, laptop, or any connected device, and it should work.
  3. Enter the code specified in the message from sample app.
  4. Select “Allow”.